EvilKanoa/CIS2520/labs/lab4/README.md

 *******************
 Program Description
 *******************
-This software implements a balanced binary tree
+This software implements a balanced binary search tree using the AVL tree design.
+It allows lookup, insertion, and delation all with complexities of O(log n).
+It uses the height of a node to aid in rebalancing the tree correctly.

 ***********
 Compilation